Formalizing Learning from Language Feedback with Provable Guarantees: Introduction

+The vision of general intelligence encompasses systems that learn useful information through rich interactions with the world.
+Large language models (LLMs) have moved us closer to this goal by enabling agents to interpret natural language feedback such as critique~\citep{du2023improving,akyurek2023rl4f}, guidance~\citep{branavan2012learning,harrison2017guiding,scheurer2023training,nie2023importance,fu2024autoguide,wei2024improving,cheng2024trace}, or detailed explanations~\citep{andreas2017learning,chen2023teaching,cheng2023llf}, whose semantic structure can convey far more information than scalar rewards \citep{Sutton1998}.
+For example, feedback such as ``the summary is mostly accurate, but it overlooks the main character's motivation.'' identifies \emph{what} is wrong and \emph{where} to improve, whereas a reward provides only coarse evaluation.

-Consider an LLM agent that produces a summary of a story, and receives feedback: ``The summary is mostly accurate, but it overlooks the main character's motivation.''
-Such feedback conveys notably richer information than a numerical score, e.g., 0.7 out of 1, as it identifies a specific flaw and suggests a direction for improvement.
-With LLMs' abilities to understand and respond in natural language \citep{touvron2023llama}, such feedback can be leveraged to drastically increase learning efficiency.
-This represents a fundamental shift in how AI systems can learn through continuous, rich interactions beyond rewards only~\citep{silver2025welcome}.
-Despite early works on this topic pre-LLM~\citep{gauthier2016paradigm,andreas2022language} and promising recent empirical results in utilizing language feedback for sequential decision-making \citep{liu2023interactive,chen2024learning,xie2024text2reward}, a rigorous theoretical framework remains lacking.
+With LLMs' abilities to understand and respond in natural language \citep{touvron2023llama}, language feedback can drastically increase learning efficiency and may be cheaper to obtain than carefully engineered reward signals \citep{krishna-etal-2023-longeval}.
+Despite early works on this topic pre-LLM~\citep{gauthier2016paradigm,andreas2022language} and promising recent empirical results in utilizing language feedback for decision-making \citep{liu2023interactive,chen2024learning,xie2024text2reward}, we still lack a rigorous understanding of when and how language feedback enables efficient learning.